awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 Type "help" for help.
 ```

-To use the MySQL Client to connect to an Aurora Serverless v1 DB cluster running Aurora with MySQL compatibility, you specify TLS/SSL in your request\.
+To use the MySQL Client to connect to an Aurora Serverless v1 DB cluster running Aurora MySQL\-Compatible Edition, you specify TLS/SSL in your request\.
 The following example includes the [Amazon root CA 1 trust store](https://www.amazontrust.com/repository/AmazonRootCA1.pem) downloaded from Amazon Trust Services, which is necessary for this connection to succeed\.

 ```
 mysql -h endpoint -P 3306 -u user -p --ssl-ca=amazon-root-CA-1.pem --ssl-mode=REQUIRED